-She also represents parties in significant competition litigation proceedings, including the pioneering synthetic rubber cartel damages action, which was awarded as a "standout" competition matter by the FT's Innovative Lawyers 2015 and listed as one of the Lawyer's Top 20 cases of 2014.
+Ms. Freeman also represents parties in significant competition litigation proceedings, including the pioneering synthetic rubber cartel damages action, which was named as a "standout" competition matter by the FT's Innovative Lawyers 2015 and listed as one of The Lawyer's Top 20 Cases of 2014.